rich-nahra/esxi-cloud-init/readme.md

 * jq
 * govc https://github.com/vmware/govmomi/tree/master/govc (or homebrew on a mac)

+Before proceeding make sure you pip installed binaries are in your PATH.
+A quick test is to run simply run `ansible -v`.

 ## Variables
 There are two files that contain playbook variables.  `group_vars/all.yaml` contains variables that are more like constants meaning you shouldn't have to change them after they've been set.
 The other is in the playbook itself (`playbook.yaml`) which are variables you set on a playbook run.
 Variables such as hostname, ip, storage allocation, vcpu, mem, etc.